Ann Albert didn’t know how she was going to pay for her security deposit.

 In New York, startups are emerging to disrupt the security deposit status quo.

 Rhino offers insurance in lieu of a security deposit.
 For example, instead of paying a $3,000 deposit on an apartment of equal rent, users can pay Rhino a nonrefundable monthly fee of $13.
 Rates are based on lease terms and personal information, according to the company’s website.
-Damage to the unit by the tenant would be covered by the plan up to the value of the full deposit.
+Rhino covers damage to the unit by the tenant, so the landlord is protected, but the tenant is then required to reimburse Rhino up to a certain amount, according to a copy of the company’s tenant agreement obtained by Shelterforce.

 The concept aims to relieve the tenant from a hefty upfront cost while simultaneously protecting the landlord’s property.